hendscot/Comet_Editor/README.md

 # Comet Editor
-Comet Editor is a light, ncurses-based text editor written completely from scratch.
-This project is not perfect nor is it meant to be a replacement to other popular text editors; it is simply an exercise for becoming more comfortable with text editor development, OO design, the ncurses library, and programming in general.
-It uses the flawed but simple concept of storing a document as a doubly-linked list of character arrays to get a basic understanding of text editor design.
-A more efficient structure would be ideal and possibly implemented given sufficient time.
+Comet Editor is a light, C++ and ncurses-based text editor written completely from scratch.
+It features a custom string class used to represent lines.